Beach House (album): Promotion and release

-Release and reception
+Reception and legacy

-Beach House was "quietly" released on October 3, 2006, through Carpark Records and Bella Union.
-In January 2007, the band released a music video for "Master of None."
-They released another video for the track on July 2007, which coincided with the official release of the album in the United Kingdom.
-The album had a remastered reissue in 2010 by HeartBreakBeat Records with a run limited to 1,000 copies on black vinyl.
-In 2012, a pressing on special edition white vinyl was released through Bella Union.
-By April of that same year, Beach House had sold 24,000 copies in United States, according to Nielsen Soundscan.

 Upon release, Beach House was received well by contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 73, based on 14 reviews, indicating "generally favorable reviews".
-In a positive review Mark Pytlik of Pitchfork said that the album evoked a "recipe of fairground waltzes, ghosted lullabies, and woodland hymnals" and compared the work of the duo to Mazzy Star, Spiritualized and Slowdive.
-The website also included the album at number sixteen on their list of the top 50 albums of 2006.
-MacKenzie Wilson of AllMusic said the album is "one of the most mystical indie-pop surprises to arrive in 2006."
-Jordan Dowling of Drowned in Sound stated that it is an album "that yearns for a simpler life, for an existence always tinted rose and viewed through eyes misted by joyous tears".
-Giving the album a positive review, Lost at Sea said the album was "made for gray days indoors or late August afternoons spent lying in golden fields staring at blue skies," while comparing it to Yo La Tengo's album And Then Nothing Turned Itself Inside-Out.
+Responding positively, Mark Pytlik of Pitchfork said that the album evoked a "recipe of fairground waltzes, ghosted lullabies, and woodland hymnals".
+The website also included the album at number sixteen on their list of the top 50 albums of 2006, additionally including "Apple Orchard" as the eighth best song of 2006.
+MacKenzie Wilson of AllMusic prompted that the album's "exquisiteness [...] should not go unnoticed", naming it as one of the "mystical" indie pop releases of 2006.
+Jordan Dowling of Drowned in Sound stated that Beach House "yearns for a simpler life", guaranteeing that "it seems within reach".
+Peter Lindblad of Lost at Sea called the album a "beguiling" project that "sounds both summery and autumnal", further comparing it to the musical style of Yo La Tengo.

-Almost Cool said "it sounds like a late summer album, but it's just dark enough that I bet it will sound nice looking out the window to a dusting of snow on the ground as well."
-Dusted Magazine said it is "a dream of an album."
-Sarah Liss of Now called it a "solid debut," while Caroline Sullivan of The Guardian called it "deeply atmospheric, and occassionally stirring."
-Sullivan also stated that "[Auburn and Ivory] proves that atmosphere isn't enough to carry a whole album."
-Some critics also regarded the impossibility of finding song highlights within the album.
-Rich Hughes of The Line of Best Fit explained that "A slight shifting of the tempo would serve to make this a more memorable record but, due to it’s shortness, the few highlights that are here are worthy of your attention."
-In a mixed review, Christian Hoard of Rolling Stone said that "finding the best bits in these sleepy songs [within the album] often feels like hard work."
+A writer from Almost Cool said "it sounds like a late summer album," and acknowledged its listenability during the winter season, stating that it sound "dark enough that [...] it will sound nice looking out the window to a dusting of snow".
+Bernardo Rondeau of Dusted Magazine said it is "a dream of an album."
+Jennifer Kelly of PopMatters said that these tracks "emerge from a dense, nebulous drift of reverbed sound" and complimented that it is "so exceptionally well-shaped and unitary".
+Sarah Liss of Now called it a "solid debut," while Caroline Sullivan of The Guardian called it "deeply atmospheric, and occassionally stirring," though stated that album highlight "Auburn and Ivory" demonstrates that its "atmosphere isn't enough to carry a whole album."
+Some critics also regarded the impossibility of finding song highlights within the album, including Rich Hughes of The Line of Best Fit, who explained that because of the album's short duration, "the few highlights that are here are worthy of [the listener's] attention," proposing that slight modifications to the overall tempos would have made the album more "memorable".
+In a mixed review, Christian Hoard of Rolling Stone claimed that attempting to find any great moments within the album "often feels like hard work."